wavefrontHQ/help/cloud_integrations_intro.md

-The CloudTrail integration retrieves EC2 event information stored in JSON-formatted log files in an AWS S3 bucket and parses the files for all events that result from an operation that is not a describe, get, or  list, and creates a Wavefront System event.
+The CloudTrail integration retrieves EC2 event information stored in JSON-formatted log files in an AWS S3 bucket and parses the files for all events that result from an operation that is not a describe, get, or  list, and creates a Wavefront **System** event.

 ### EC2

-The EC2 integration retrieves additional metrics using AWS API calls other than CloudWatch: aws.ebs.volumesize, aws.ebs.volumeiops, aws.ec2.statuscheckfailed_system, aws.instance.price,aws.reservedinstance.count.
+The EC2 integration retrieves additional metrics using AWS API calls other than CloudWatch.